reathanluo/ID_s10205205_LuoYuXuan_Assg2_website/README.md

 2. Commit the basic outline for the website
 3. Commit the websites: Home,Prevention,Symptoms and Treatment
 4. Commit part of the website: Statistics
+5. Commit the script and statistics page
+6. Commit the corrections of details